ROCm/ROCR-Runtime/README.md

 #### Building the Thunk

-A simple make based system is available for building thunk.
+A simple make-based system is available for building thunk.
 The following are the supported targets:

 ```bash
     make